Spotlight on Social Outreach

 April is Child Abuse Prevention Month

 Child abuse and neglect are common.
 At least 1 in 7 children have experienced child abuse or neglect in the past year in the United States.
 Bright blue pinwheels are a symbol of child abuse prevention awareness across the nation.
-Ralston House, a metro Denver area non-profit, helps child victims heal from abuse.
-Their Child Advocacy Center works with the community to provide a safe place to investigate child abuse and ensure victim services for children who have been physically or sexually abused or witnessed violence.
+Ralston House helps child victims heal from abuse.
+Ralston House Child Advocacy Center works with the community to provide a safe place to investigate child abuse and ensure victim services for children who have been physically or sexually abused or witnessed violence.

 We are partnering with Ralston House by planting a garden of pinwheels on campus during the month of April to serve as a beacon of hope for the children and youth in our community.
 Please feel free to take a pinwheel and plant it in your yard as a sign of support and solidarity.
-Link here for more information on Ralston House or make a donation: https://www.ralstonhouse.org/
+Link here for more information on Ralston House or make a donation: https://www.ralstonhouse.org/.
+There are also flyers in the back of church with more information on child abuse.

 Child Abuse Hotline: 1-844-CO-4-KIDS